 This even works if you have warm colors in your room.
 White and black are cheat colors, allowing you to use them no matter which color scheme you go with.
-So even if you have browns and reds, white is still allowed.
+So, if you have browns and reds, white is still allowed.

 Keep Bright Colors To A Minimum

-Meaning, even if you’re following the 80/20 rule, you still want to make sure that you keep bright colors toned down.
-If you do use bright colors then keep them together rather than spread out around the room.
+Even if you’re following the 80/20 rule, you still want to make sure you keep bright colors toned down.
+If you do use bright colors, keep them together rather than spread throughout the room.

-If you spread colors out, they will make a room look cluttered.
+If you spread colors, they will make a room look cluttered.
 Keep them low or high, not both.
-And don’t choose too many bright colors, try focusing on one color that is warm if your color scheme is warm and vice versa.
+Also, don’t choose too many bright colors.
+Try focusing on one color that is warm if your color scheme is warm and vice versa.

 Warm Colors Are Inviting

-We’ve already talked about how cool colors are relaxing, but what perks to warm colors have?
-The main draw in warm colors is that they are inviting.
-Like a hot cup of cocoa on Christmas, warm colors are welcoming.
+We’ve already talked about how cool colors are relaxing, but what perks do warm colors have?
+The main attraction of warm colors is that they are inviting.
+Like a cup of hot cocoa on Christmas, warm colors are welcoming.

-A room with a fireplace in the winter looks better with warm colors.
-That’s because warm colors get their name from the fact that they feel like they truly warm a room.
-That and dark colors retain heat.
+During winter, a room with a fireplace looks better with warm colors.
+The colors get their name from the fact that they feel like they truly warm a room.
+And only that, but dark colors retain heat.

 Gold Accents For Warm Colors

-It’s common knowledge that gold and silver work differently when used to decorate.
-Gold is to be used with warm colors while silver is to be used with cool colors.
+It’s common knowledge that gold and silver work differently when decorating.
+Gold should be used with warm colors, while silver is to be used with cool colors.
 Interchanging them can make a room look eccentric.

 If the eccentricity is what you are looking for, then, by all means, merge gold and silver.
 However, if you want to keep things traditional and classy, then use gold only with warm colors.
 Silver is only slightly more forgiving.